zhangruiskyline/NLP_DeepLearning/README.md

 ![alt text][CBOW_and_skip_gram]
 [CBOW_and_skip_gram]: https://github.com/zhangruiskyline/NLP_demo/blob/master/img/CBOW_and_Skip_gram.png

-> * CBOW: several times faster to train than the skip-gram, slightly better accuracy for the frequent words
+> * CBOW: Fast to train than the skip-gram, slightly better accuracy for the frequent words CBOW is good at syntatic learning
-> * Skip-gram: represents well even rare words or phrases.
+> * Skip-gram: Slow to train, represents well even rare words or phrases. skip gram is good at semantic learning

 This can get even a bit more complicated if you consider that there are two different ways how to train the models: the normalized hierarchical softmax, and the un-normalized negative sampling.
 Both work quite differently.